In a quiet sanctuary in the heart of Worcester city centre, the cathedral provides an awe-inspiring backdrop to our school campus.

 The Dance Studio is located in the Keyes Building.
 It is equipped with a sprung floor, large mirrored walls, and an integrated sound system.

 The encouragement of reading for pleasure is a central focus.
-The range of fiction varies from graphic novels and manga to classics, with a wide range of best-sellers and literary award winners.
-There is an emphasis on contemporary young adult fiction.
+The inclusive and diverse range of fiction varies from graphic novels and manga to classics, with a wide range of best-sellers and literary award winners.
+There is an emphasis on contemporary young adult fiction and providing as much choice as possible.
 It provides a range of activities to encourage pupils to develop a love of reading, starting off every September when all Year 7 pupils take part in the Booktrust’s BookBuzz initiative.

 We have a very successful book club, WRAITH, which has groups representing every school year, with each group meeting twice a term.
-Pupils also take part in shadowing the Carnegie Award, and get involved with the annual Worcestershire Teen Book Award.
+Pupils also take part in shadowing the Carnegie Award.

 Every year we welcome popular authors to our school for inspirational events.
-Recent authors have included Michelle Paver, Cathy Cassidy, Lauren St John, Alex Scarrow and Jonathan Stroud, Clare Balding, and Michael Grant.
+Recent authors have included Michelle Paver, Robin Stevens, Cathy Cassidy, Lauren St John, Alex Scarrow, Jonathan Stroud, Clare Balding, and Michael Grant.

-The Library is open throughout the school day from 8.00am until 5.50pm.
+The Library is open throughout the school day Monday to Thursday from 8.00 am until 5.50 pm and on Friday from 8.00 am until 5.30 pm.
 During lessons, pupils visit either as Sixth Formers, working independently, or as classes, either researching curriculum topics or choosing fiction.
 The Library is a popular place for homework after school; Sixth Formers have their own study space.

-The Library is staffed by a team of three, including two professional librarians.
+The Library is staffed by two professional librarians.

 The gym, named The Jones Gallery after an OV, houses a wide range of modern equipment enabling our pupils to follow a full fitness training regime.
 The facilities include a 25-metre sprint track, used for a wide range of athletic and explosive training.